coding-heresy/jormungandr/README.md

 #### jmgc - IDL compiler

+The compiler generates definition header files from IDL specifications written as YAML files because that format is serviceable (if a bit clunky) and it avoids the need to write a parser.

+**jmgc** currently
-The compiler generates 'stub' definition header files from IDL specifications.
-It currently works for definitions written in the JMG language (although this is still very much a work in progress), and also has limited support for QuickFIX XML definitions (written as a proof of concept without much support or testing for intracting with actual FIX messages).
+works for definitions written in the JMG language (although this is still very much a work in progress), and also has limited support for QuickFIX XML definitions (written as a proof of concept without much support or testing for intracting with actual FIX messages).

-One experimental idea under consideration here is to have **jmgc** support generating specificiations in other IDLs where Jormungandr has support for wrapping their native objects.
-An example would be protobuf and the idea is to have _standard interface_ wrapper support for protobuf objects and **jmgc** support for generating .proto files.
+One idea under consideration here is to have **jmgc** support generating specifications in other IDLs where Jormungandr has support for wrapping their native objects.
+An example would be protobuf and the idea is to have _standard interface_ wrapper support for protobuf objects and **jmgc** support for generating `.proto` files.
 This would allow the source of ground truth for the system protocol to be JMG language and would be valuable even if Jormungandr has direct implementation of serialization and deserialization of protobuf wire format (under consideration) because protoc could still be used to generate the bindings for other languages such as Java or Python.

+At this point, **jmgc** generates the following types of wrappers:

+* FIX protocol object wrappers using specifications written in the XML configuration files used by the QuickFIX library.
+* YAML object wrappers specified in the JMG language.
+* CBE object wrappers specified in the JMG language.

 ### TODO

-* A native internal encoding of objects based on **std::tuple** that will hopefully be very performant due to operations mostly being compile-time code wrapped around index-based **std::get**.
 * A _standard interface_ for stream-based processing of messages that is consistent with the handling of object representation
   * The modivation here is the SAX approach to XML handling, as